 The campaign was planned across YouTube, Facebook, Instagram and Twitter with both organic content as well as a contest element.

-Our team hand-selected, vetted and activated a wide selection of influencers, including Twitter and Instagram influencers and high-impact bloggers with large social network across Facebook, Twitter and Pinterest to aid in the distribution of blog content.
+Our team hand-selected, vetted and activated a wide selection of influencers, including Twitter and Instagram influencers and high-impact bloggers with large social networks across Facebook, Twitter and Pinterest to aid in the distribution of blog content.

 We leveraged the power of mom blogs and Pinterest to position the IKTD list as a top activity for moms and kids during the summer months.
 Influencers shared their favorite ideas and their enthusiasm for 4H’s mission through written blog content to help drive downloads.